Public goods

 I don’t care that you studied philosophy buddy.
 Growing $5m to $10m in sales is ok.
 I’m not in awe.
 Michael grew something from scratch to $4m in sales.
 That’s decent.

-I don’t see the connection to manufacturing for brands though?
+I don’t see the connection to manufacturing for brands though.

 They kick off with a future they don’t see.
 That’s modern brands selling stuff you want.

 A lot of brands for each product?
 I know everyone loves Amazon as a source but aren’t they better places than a startup who is going to make all of these?
-I would favor the best for each product.
+I would favour the best for each product.
 Why don’t they just partner with the D2C brands and sell their products?
 That’s not a terrible idea tbh… Hm 😉

-Walmart did main street.
+Walmart did Main Street.

-Amazon did ecommerce.
-No data to prove.
+Amazon did e-commerce.
+No data to prove this.

 And now Public Goods will do this for D2C.
 That could have been one slide… No shit Sherlock.